Improved measurement of $^8$B solar neutrinos with 1.5 kt y of Borexino exposure: Detector response

 The energy threshold for the analysis is set at 1650 p.e., corresponding to 3.2~MeV electron energy, with detection efficiency of 50\% in the whole volume, as shown in Figure \ref{fig:thresholds}.
 The threshold is higher than the one used in our previous analysis (1494 p.e.) to take into account the higher light collection efficiency for events at high radius in the upper hemisphere, as illustrated in Figure \ref{fig:emap}.
 This region was previously excluded by a volume cut at 3~m radius.
 The upper limit is set at 8500 p.e. ($\sim$17~MeV electron energy), to fully accept $^8$B neutrino-induced recoil electrons.

 Radial fits to the energy spectra in two sub-ranges are independently performed.
-A low energy range (LE), with [1650, 2950] p.e., including events from natural radioactivity, and a high energy range (HE), with [2950, 8500] p.e., dominated by external $\gamma$-rays following neutron capture processes on the SSS, as discussed in Sections \ref{sec:data} and \ref{sec:backgrounds}.
+A lower energy range (HER-I), with [1650, 2950] p.e., including events from natural radioactivity, and a higher energy range (HER-II), with [2950, 8500] p.e., dominated by external $\gamma$-rays following neutron capture processes on the SSS, as discussed in Sections \ref{sec:data} and \ref{sec:backgrounds}.
 In Borexino, the energy deposited by natural, long-lived radioactivity never exceeds 5~MeV (the Q-value of the $\beta$-decay of $^{208}$Tl), since the scintillation signal from $\alpha$'s of higher kinetic energy are quenched and fall below the analysis threshold.
-Of the residual backgrounds surviving selection cuts (see Section \ref{sec:data}) only cosmogenic $^{11}$Be and $\gamma$'s from neutron capture reactions make it into both energy windows.
+Of the residual backgrounds surviving selection cuts (see Section \ref{sec:data}), only cosmogenic $^{11}$Be and $\gamma$'s from neutron capture reactions make it into both energy windows.
 The signal detection efficiency associated to the energy cuts is evaluated by simulating neutrino events distributed uniformly throughout the active volume.
-The fractional number of events selected within the LE and HE ranges, converted to the recoil electron energy scale, is shown in Figure \ref{fig:thresholds}.
+The fractional number of events selected within the HER-I and HER-II ranges, converted to the recoil electron energy scale, is shown in Figure \ref{fig:thresholds}.